 A reliable sleeping system for the outdoors can be compared to a chain, only as good as the weakest link.

-Why prioritise buying an expensive sleeping bag and not prioritise the mat you are sleeping on, or think by just having a good quality tent, you can skimp on what to use inside it.
+Why prioritise buying an expensive sleeping bag and not prioritise the mat you are sleeping on?
+Or buy an expensive tent and skimp on the equipment used inside it.

 This blog is aimed mostly as those who go hillwalking in Ireland or the UK, or trekking abroad and not so much aimed at the needs of alpinists.

 Obviously the approach to sleeping systems taken by alpinists can be extreme to suit their needs for fast and light, while on Irish and UK hills we can afford to carry a little extra weight without it being too tasking on our objectives or safety.